COSC-499-W2023/year-long-project-team-9/docs/weekly logs/soren-stenback-weekly-log.md

 ### October 2 - Octomber 8, 2023

-- This week I completed ,,,.
+- This week I worked on the Create Request Figma design.
-- The goals for this week were to complete ,,,.
+- The goals for this week were to begin work on the Figma designs for our webpages to be used in the mini-presentation.
-- I completed `,,,`.
+- I worked on `Create Figma design for Create Request page #27`.

 ### Picture of Project Board